FailAcademy/learning/web-dev-foundation/_slides/week-08/01b-jquery-animation-forms-slides.md

 });
 ```

-We can pass in `fast`, `slow`, or a speed in milliseconds as parameter for this method.
+We can pass in `fast`, `slow`, or a speed in milliseconds as a parameter for this method.

 ---